jxmked/Script-Thing/Binary & Decimal/README.md

 > I will try to explain this thing later when I think my explaination is clear. =)

+> Decimal with decimal places like 97.75 is from [RapidTables.com](https://www.rapidtables.com/convert/number/decimal-to-binary.html)
+> and I think I figured it out how those things work so I try to implement it and try to run the code if its meet your expectation.

+****Enjoy****
 #### Develop by Jovan De Guia

 ## Socials